mauro3/CORDS/README.md

+# Workshops and materials on
-# Workshops on reproducible research, data pipelines and scientific computing
+# Reproducible research, data pipelines and scientific computing

 This repository holds the teaching material for two workshops we held at [WSL](https://www.wsl.ch/en/projects/cords/) in June 2024 (maybe there will be future editions too).
 They were conducted in the framework of the [CORDS](https://www.wsl.ch/en/projects/cords/) project.